-In the last decade, The Dallas Arts District has experienced major growth with the more residential neighborhoods, shops, and restaurants being opened, one of which is the AT&T Performing Arts Theater.
-All of these places are just mere walking distances from other existing Art District venues.
+In the last decade, The Dallas Arts District has experienced major growth with more residential neighborhoods, shops, and restaurants being opened, one of which is the AT&T Performing Arts Theater.
+All of these places are just mere walking distance from other existing Art District venues.
 More public institutions will be opened to continue the tradition of excellence and excitement.

 West End Historic District Neighborhood

 The Dallas Neighborhoods of the West End Historic District are one of the city’s leading tourist attractions with over 7 million people visiting every year.
-It used to be comprised mainly of warehouses and railroad stations in the past, but now, one can find masterfully renovated historical buildings being showcased to visitors, locals and tourists alike giving them a sneak-peek into Dallas’ past.
+It used to be comprised mainly of warehouses and railroad stations in the past, but now, one can find masterfully renovated historical buildings being showcased to visitors, locals and tourists alike giving them a sneak peek into Dallas’ past.

 It is considered as the heartbeat of Downtown and one can go here via short train rides from either Fair Park, the Dallas Convention Center, and the city’s many suburbs.